 The Board has an active role, as a whole and also at the committee level, in overseeing management of the company's risks.
 The Board regularly reviews information regarding the company's credit, liquidity and operations, as well as the risks associated with each.
 The Audit Committee's charter mandates the Audit Committee to review and discuss with management, and the company's independent registered public accounting firm, as appropriate, the company's major financial risk exposures and the steps taken by management to monitor and control these exposures.
 The Compensation Committee is responsible for overseeing the management of risks relating to the company's executive compensation plans and arrangements.
-The Nominating and Corporate Governance Committee is responsible for evaluating certain risks and overseeing the management of such risks, the entire Board is regularly informed through committee reports about such risks.
+The Nominating and Corporate Governance Committee manages risks associated with the independence of the Board and potential conflicts of interest.
+While each committee is responsible for evaluating certain risks and overseeing the management of such risks, the entire Board is regularly informed through committee reports about such risks.